You are now the proud owner of a very special Miniature Schnauzer

 clap your hands and say "No" the puppy settles down.

-As of OCT 1 2018 I am using PRO PLAN SPORT 30-20 for your puppy or adult dog.
+As of OCT 1 2018 I am using PRO PLAN FOCUS PUPPY for your puppy or adult dog.
 This is not a grain free food.
 There is much contraversy considering grain free foods and heart disease in dogs.
 As with all fad diets in people, the dog food manufacturers thought grain free was the new way to go.
 Now they are re-thinking this as more dogs are showing signs of heart problems.
 No decision to change foods comes without thought and research.
 It is with the best interest of my dogs in mind that I have made this change.
 This kibble is a perfect size for toy dogs.
+The TOY or SMALL breed pro plan food is too small a kibble unless you have a T-CUP puppy.
 If you choose to use another brand of food just mix 2 cups of my food with 2 cups of the new food and when the mixture is gone just feed the new food.
 Feed______ 2

 times a day, moistened with water, continue to increase the food amount slowly as the puppy grows.
 By six months, the puppy eats only